China

 Image - Lession Started Image - Button Start

-China has one of the largest man-made structures on Earth.
+China has one of the largest man-made structures on the earth.

-It was built by thousands of people and took over 1,000 years to build.
+It was built by thousands of people, taking over 1,000 years.

 • Can you guess what it is?